Under the Code’s strict liability principle, the athlete is responsible for any substance found in their body, regardless of how it got there.

 • take proactive steps to protect yourself and your sporting career.

 • No supplement is 100% safe in sport.
-If it's been recommended, learn about the risks on our supplement advice page.
+If it has been recommended, learn about the risks on our supplement advice page.